AddiH/superheroes/README.md

 3) The person gains superpowers
 4) The superhero must fight evil and come to terms with the tragic event

 This made me wonder if this pattern would be evident by extracting emotions from these backstories.
 Fortunately, thanks to the power of machine learning, I can do just that!
-In this repository, you will find the necessary code to determine the most probable emotions in your favorite superheroes' backstories, using a [transformer from huggingface.](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base)
+In this repository, you will find the necessary code to determine the most probable emotions in your favourite superheroes' backstories, using a [transformer from huggingface.](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base)

 Now, I must confess that I have some grievances with the superhero industry.
 The lack of female superheroes is especially bothersome to me.
 In the presented [dataset from kaggle](https://www.kaggle.com/datasets/jonathanbesomi/superheroes-nlp-dataset), only 23% of the superheroes are female.
 This tendency to treat genders differently led me to question whether male and female heroes have different backstories.
 To address this, I have included a script that calculates the mean probability of each emotion across male and female backstories.
 The results are presented at the end of this readme.
 Enjoy!